retr0mouse/bankTask/TICKET-101 Validation Conclusion.md

 2. **Implementation**: Develop the logic to handle different segmentation scenarios and calculate the maximum approved loan amount accordingly.
 3. **Testing**: Write unit tests to validate the new functionality and perform integration testing to ensure seamless integration with the existing codebase.
 4. **Documentation**: Document the implemented changes, including any architectural decisions and usage instructions for future reference.

-By following this plan, we aim to deliver a robust and scalable solution that meets the requirements of TICKET-102 and enhances the functionality of the decision engine.